 In couples therapy, I explore each partner’s developmental history, what is unresolved in their respective family of origin and how that plays out between them.
-I investigate the factors contributing to stress in their broader system (work, children, family, socio-economic, cultural).
+I investigate the factors contributing to stress in their broader system (work, children, family, culture).
 I take a history of their relationship to understand how they got to where they are now.

 I work with both heterosexual and same-sex couples.

 Martina offers a 6 session, individualised coaching program for parents who have a child who is struggling with mental health and/or social/behavioural issues, in private practice.
 An optional introduction and review session can be included.
 The program is designed to provide parents with fresh awareness and guiding principles to optimise the way they support their child’s wellbeing.
 Parents are supported to manage their feelings and reactions towards their struggling child and to consider their role in encouraging their children’s potential for healthy development.

 • Optimise the way you support your child’s wellbeing

 • Shift focus to yourself rather than trying to change your child

 • Promote more autonomy and responsibility in your child through how you manage yourself

 • Help you get back on track as a loving and firm leader

 • Establish a longer-term project of parent leadership.
 This is not a quick fix, but with changes to old patterns of interaction, the child is helped to improve the way they manage their own life challenges.

 Parents are not to blame for their child’s difficulties – many complex factors contribute to